 For software engineering roles, the system design interview is usually the third step in the interview process.
 It consists of a series of questions about how to design a software system.
 For example, how to design a social network, a search engine, a video streaming service, etc. The goal is to test your ability to design a system that meets certain requirements (e.g., performance, scalability, maintainability, etc.).
 The requirements are usually not clear upfront, so your task is to ask questions in order to clarify them.
 Overall, the main goal of the interviewer is to determine if you have ground knowledge about how large software systems work and experience at working with such systems.

 To be honest, I initially found myself unfamiliar with the intricacies of designing complex, real-world software systems.
 As a researcher, my expertise was more rooted in the realm of algorithms, data structures, and open-source software development.
 So, my abilities were applied to projects which much smaller scale.
 For me, expanding my knowledge to encompass large, multi-faceted software systems required some learning curve.
-I dedicated a couple of weeks to self-study about practical applications to grasp the complexities and interrelationships inherent to these kind of systems.
+I dedicated a couple of weeks to self-study about practical applications to grasp the complexities and interrelationships inherent to these kinds of systems.

 I suggest first focusing on one particular large-scale system and learn how it works (for example, a global booking service).
 Given my previous expertise, I also decided to focus my training on one particular software stack: the Java stack.
 In particular, I learned about the following technologies: